rmanaem/nerv/README.md

 app.start("path-to-data-directory")
 ```

-Once the file containing the above snipet is executed, a local server (at port 8050 by default) is launched.
-The server and the app can be accessed by browser through `localhost:8050` url.
+After executing the file containing the above code snippet, a local server is started at port 8050 (by default).
+You can access the running NeRV application using a browser through the URL `localhost:8050`.

 <p alt="ui" align="center"><a href="https://github.com/rmanaem/nerv/blob/master/img/ui.png"><img src="https://github.com/rmanaem/nerv/blob/master/img/ui.png?raw=true"/></a></p>